microsoft/aksworkshop/_entries/04-08 keyvault.md

 Your company is not comfortable with secrets being stored in Kubernetes and require them to be stored in a secure key vault.

 There are a couple of options including [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and [HashiCorp Vault](https://www.vaultproject.io/).

+### Tasks

-Investigate how you can integrate either of them with Kubernetes Secrets.
+* Investigate how you can integrate either of them with Kubernetes Secrets.
+* Deploy a sample pod that uses a secret stored on the vault.

 > **Resources:**
 > * <https://github.com/Azure/kubernetes-keyvault-flexvol>